sarahsalter/Mindfulness/README.md

 6th step: Load ui.R and server.R in R.

-7th step: In the command line type runApp(), where you will be prompted with a Login Widget asking for a username & password.
+7th step: In the command line type runApp(), where you will be prompted with a Login Widget.

 8th step: Fill in the following information: {Username = 'USER' , PASSWORD = '12345678'}